StaymanHou/problem_solving_algorithm/2_framework.md

 ## 2.1 Intro

 We talked about the model and the principles of problem-solving.
 In this chapter, we will now introduce the 6-step problem-solving process.
 Keep in mind that problem-solving is an iterative & recursive process.
 So in the real world, you would be jumping between steps in quite arbitrary order except that it always starts with identifying the problem.
-You won't be simply executing these 6 steps in a linear fashion and can it a day.
+You won't be simply executing these 6 steps in a linear fashion and call it a day.
 We shall look at an example after we walk through these steps.

 Here we outline the 6 steps first.